Parramatta: Ferry

-Sydney Metro West is a planned metro line between the Sydney central business district and Westmead.
-The line was announced in 2016 and would include a station at Parramatta.

 Road

 Parramatta Road has always been an important thoroughfare for Sydney from its earliest days.
 From Parramatta the major western road for the state is the Great Western Highway.
 The M4 Western Motorway, running parallel to the Great Western Highway has taken much of the traffic away from these roads, with entrance and exit ramps close to Parramatta.

 James Ruse Drive serves as a partial ring-road circling around the eastern part of Parramatta to join with the Cumberland Highway to the north west of the city.

 The main north-south route through Parramatta is Church Street.
 To the north it becomes Windsor Road, and to the south it becomes Woodville Road.